Police-Data-Accessibility-Project/data-sources-mirror/README.md

 That script won't run on its own out of the box.
 It relies on Airtable permissions.
 To request access to those permissions and associated keys, ping PDAP staff.
 But meanwhile, the data on the other side of those permissions is pretty much what you'll find in the provided data in the `csv` and `json` directories of this repo.
 Clone it down or otherwise copy those files and you'll have what we have.

-These `csv` and `json` files are updated automatically every week.
+These `csv` and `json` files are updated automatically at the same time.
 The difference between them, beyond simply format, is that the nestable nature of `json` means the associated agency is included with each relevant data source.

 Some caveats:
 - As with all data, this is human-entered and human-devised and subject to imperfections.
 Corrections and suggestions and questions welcome.